BenGeorgie55/BLE-Scanner/README.md

 Even if the connector is present, the 0-ohm RF selector resistor must still be moved / resoldered to route RF to U.FL / IPEX on the development configuration described in this project.

+Required U.FL / IPEX Resistor Change Procedure

+This resistor move is required for the external-antenna CYD configuration.
+It is not an optional range modification.
+Disconnect all power before soldering.

+Disconnect USB and every other power source from the CYD.

+Locate the ESP32 radio module, the onboard PCB antenna, and the U.FL / IPEX socket.

+Locate the tiny 0-ohm RF antenna-selector resistor in the antenna-routing area.

+Identify the resistor position that currently routes the ESP32 RF feed to the onboard PCB antenna.

+Using a fine-tip soldering iron, tweezers, and magnification, remove the 0-ohm resistor from the PCB-antenna position.

+Move/resolder the same 0-ohm resistor into the selector position that routes the ESP32 RF feed to the U.FL / IPEX connector.

+On a three-pad selector layout, the resistor must bridge the common RF-feed pad to the U.FL / IPEX path only.
+Do not bridge both antenna paths.

+Inspect the area carefully for solder bridges, lifted pads, or other damage.

+Connect the external antenna to the U.FL / IPEX socket.

+Restore power only after the selector resistor has been moved and the external antenna has been connected.

+If the 0-ohm resistor is still in the PCB-antenna position, plugging an antenna into the U.FL / IPEX socket does not select the external antenna.

+CYD/module revisions can differ.
+Identify the RF selector and the correct antenna-routing pads on the exact board received before moving the resistor.

 CYD DEV Lite

 STATUS: WORKING / HARDWARE VALIDATED

 BEST FOR: FACILITIES AND FIXED LOCATIONS